Frequently Asked Questions about the Casula Powerhouse.

 There is ample free parking at the Centre including bus parking zones.

-There is a café serving light meals, snacks and coffee.
+The on-site restaurant, Bellbird, serves delicious food from Head Chef Federico Rekowski, with a menu that changes weekly with fresh, locally sourced ingredients.
 On theatre nights and major events during the day, the licensed bar will be open.

 The Centre is occasionally closed for major events – if this is the case the information will be posted on our website and advertised in local press.